 A few graduates each year consider careers outside medicine.
 Those that do may undertake further vocational training in an area they wish to enter as a career, such as teaching or law.
 Others may undertake further study in areas such as finance, management or business to enhance their knowledge of a specific career area.

 Medicine is a highly vocational degree and this is reflected in the destination data of graduates.
-Slightly more than 93% are in employment six months after graduation and of those nearly all are working as medical practitioners.
+Almost all (99.1%) medicine graduates employed in the UK are working as medical practitioners.